 This is indeed a most special journey and one that is best experienced over at least 5 or 6 days (although many people will wish for longer).
 This route has so much to see and do that it deserves more than a brief mention, so expect to see a more detailed blog (or blogs) giving more detailed information on some of the highlights.

 In the meantime to help plan your trip around the North Coast 500 NC500 is the place to start with full details of the route and what you will find along the way.

-Touring is a great way to see a large part of the highlands, but it does require careful planning and a confidence to drive on some fairly challenging roads.
-Remember that the far north of mainland Scotland is sparsely populated and in the height of summer accommodation can be hard to find.
-Also remember that the weather can be variable so pack for all eventualities.
+Touring is a great way to see a large part of the highlands, but it does require careful planning and confidence to drive on some fairly challenging roads.
+Remember that the far north of mainland Scotland is sparsely populated and in the height of summer, accommodation can be hard to find.
+Also, remember that the weather can be variable so pack for all eventualities.

 One or Two Main Locations

 If the thought of packing your bags and moving on every day doesn’t appeal, then maybe you would prefer to concentrate on visiting just one or two particular areas.
 This allows for a more relaxed pace and you only have to worry about finding one or two places to stay.
 Driving can be kept down a little (although you may opt for some longer day trips), and you will get to know the local area, well, like a local.
 The biggest difficulty you will have is deciding which location to pick from the many on offer.

 Popular locations for more in-depth exploration include The Isle of Skye, Lewis and Harris, The Orkney Islands, Fort William & Glencoe, and of course Inverness and Loch Ness.